nocodb/nocodb/cloud/setup/aws/README.md

 `

 ## step 6: ecs
+- create cluster using UI along with asg as capacity provider (it is found that creating through cli in erroneous and instances wont come up. this needs to be followed up with aws)
+[alternatively use fargate as capacity provider]
 - create task definition \
 `aws ecs register-task-definition --family  nocohub-001-task-definition --region us-east-2 --cli-input-json file://task_definition_ec2.json`
 - create serivce with capacityProviderStrategy, CODE_DEPLOY \